tjackiw/obscenity/README.md

 `Obscenity.configure(&block)` allows you to set custom global configuration options.
 Available options are:

-`config.blacklist` accepts the following values:
+`config.blocklist` accepts the following values:

 - An array with words
 - A string representing a path to a yml file
 - A Pathname object with a path to a yml file

-`config.whitelist` accepts the following values:
+`config.allowlist` accepts the following values:

 - An array with words
 - A string representing a path to a yml file